JoshuaStorm/meetable/README.md

 A lightweight, no-fuss meeting scheduler.
 Calendar importing saves you the work of cross referencing your calendar with everyone elses, or inputting it by hand.

+# April 29, 2017 (Group Meeting)
+- Reviewed our progress so far as a team
+- should we add the meet during lunch thing?
+- Assignments for the week:
+    - David - continue with OAuth, settings tab, make login screen nicer
+    - Shayan - filtered calendar backend; convert to minutes; name for people with no emails
+    - Josh - recalculate availability accepting; delete meetings backend
+    - Casey - A bunch of UI stuff

 ## April 29, 2017 (Josh)
 - Stop considering events labeled as "available" (or as gCal confusingly calls it, "transparent") as busy times in our calculations.
 Still show them on the displayed calendar as a different color.

+## April 28, 2017 (David)
+- Switched to new Google API client to make logging in work on all browsers and mobile
+- Made navbar display properly on small devices

 ## April 28, 2017 (Josh)
 - Finished adding gCal events to user calendars.